Nilpo/AndroidViewAnimations/README.md

 [Download Demo](https://github.com/daimajia/AndroidViewAnimations/releases/download/v1.1.2/AndroidViewAnimations-1.1.2.apk)
 # Usage

 For making animations more real, I created another project named [Android Easing Functions](https://github.com/daimajia/AnimationEasingFunctions) which is an implementations of [easing functions](http://easings.net/) on Android.
-So, we need to dependent that project.
+So, we need to add a dependency for that project.

 ## Step 1